Affordable excellence has long been the cornerstone of a SUNY Cortland education.

 To be considered a New York State resident for purposes of receiving this award, you must have resided in New York for 12 continuous months prior to the term for which the award is being sought.

-An Excelsior Scholarship recipient can receive up to $5,500 from the Excelsior Scholarship, minus any amounts received for TAP, Pell or other scholarships.
-The remainder of your tuition charge will be covered through a tuition credit paid through SUNY.
+An Excelsior Scholarship recipient can receive up to the full cost of tuition from the Excelsior Scholarship, minus any amounts received for federal or NYS grants or other scholarships.

 Yes.
 Students who are currently attending SUNY Cortland are eligible to receive an award, provided they are currently on track to complete their degree on time.